What is an AI meeting summary and which tools do it best

 How AI tools handle audio capture

 Bot-based tools transmit audio to cloud servers for transcription and storage.
-Granola captures device audio and transcribes in real time, then deletes the source audio.
-The functional difference is where the sensitive data lives after the meeting ends: In cloud storage, or nowhere.
+Granola captures device audio and transcribes in real time, then deletes the source audio; the resulting text notes and transcripts are stored in your Granola account, encrypted in transit and at rest.

-The practical question is not whether Granola is private.
-It is how you introduce the tool to a founder without making it a friction point.
-One approach: Mention that you are using an AI notepad to capture the conversation so you can focus on the discussion.
-This framing emphasizes presence over documentation.
+The practical question is how you introduce the tool to a founder.
+Tell them plainly that you are using an AI notepad to transcribe the conversation so you can focus on the discussion rather than typing.
+That framing emphasizes presence, and it keeps everyone informed.

 Granola can trigger automatically to inform other participants that notes are being taken.
 This is particularly useful in contexts where letting other participants know that notes are being taken matters.